-BPEL and BPM are quite different things so they cannot even be compared.
-The problems boils down to the fact that these years maybe BPEL has been marketed for something which isn’t: that is a Business Process Management framework.
+Answer: BPEL and BPM are quite different things so they cannot even be compared.
+The problems boil down to the fact that these years maybe BPEL has been marketed for something which isn’t: that is a Business Process Management framework.

-BPEL is made up for service orchestration, that is publishing new services as a function of other services.
+BPEL is made up of service orchestration, which is publishing new services as a function of other services.

-while BPM si needed for handling human task management functionalities and subprocess management.
+while BPM is needed for handling human task management functionalities and subprocess management.